Frequently asked questions

 Is there financial support available to me for academic and living expenses?

-The great thing about attending REACH Columbia Union is that students will already be coming from a summer literature evangelism program, which they will be required to attend in both summers surrounding the school year.
+The great thing about attending REACH CU is that students will already be coming from a summer literature evangelism program, which they will be required to attend in both summers surrounding the school year.
 Students learn the art of door-to-door sales as well as have the opportunity to earn back most, if not all of the cost of tuition.
 There are also scholarships and other fundraising efforts available.

 Will my friends and family be able to visit me during the year and can I visit home during breaks?

 Yes, your family and friends can visit!
 Due to the nature of the living space you will be sharing with other students, we encourage any visitors to arrange for their own accommodations.
-REACH Columbia Union is designed to follow a schedule similar to many Seventh-day Adventist colleges, so you will have a Fall, Thanksgiving, Christmas, and Spring Break.
+REACH CU is designed to follow a schedule similar to many Seventh-day Adventist colleges, so you will have a Fall, Thanksgiving, Christmas, and Spring Break.

 Will this program keep me on track with continuing my education?

 We are being very intentional about this school serving as a mission year experience, with the intent that students will return to their college or university with renewed passion and direction to continue pursuing their degrees.
 We view this year-long program as an opportunity for students to learn valuable life skills and be able to connect meaningfully with people to bring about lasting change.
-In addition to offering a powerful ministry experience, REACH Columbia Union will be fully accredited to offer a variety of college religion and applied ministry courses for transfer.
+In addition to offering a powerful ministry experience, REACH CU will be fully accredited to offer a variety of college religion and applied ministry courses for transfer.